delashu/delashu.github.io/bigdat/number_theory.md

     will generate sliding windows of that input length from a string representation of a number (iterable)

-    OUTPUT: list of lists.
+    OUTPUT: list of integers.
-    each sublist contains a string of specified sliding window length
+    each integer is of specified sliding window length
     """
     #intialize main empty list that will hold all sub-lists
     all_list = []